cpouchon/ORTHOSKIM/README.md

 <br>

 > **Note**: The full summary statistics of sequence capture, as shown in our paper, can be obtained by using the *FullStat.py* function provided in the src/ directory as following:

 ```
 user$: (orthoskim-env) ~/ORTHOSKIM-v.1.6/src/FullStat.py -pfind -p /Working_directory/Extraction/chloroplast_CDS/ -t chloroplast_CDS_done.log > stat_cp.txt
 ```
-with -p: path where genes are extracted and -t: list of taxa to compute statistics (here all the libraries for which the capture was successfully done)
+with `-p`: path where genes are extracted and `-t`: list of taxa to compute statistics (here all the libraries for which the capture was successfully done)

 <br>

-Moreover, when analyzing genome skimming libraries (*i.e.* by targeting chloroplast, mitochondrion or ribosomal sequences in the genomic libraries), we also strongly recommend investigating the summary statistics of the contigs for which sequences were captured once the capture is done, by using the function *StatContigs.py* as indicated:
+Moreover, when analyzing genome skimming libraries (*i.e.* by targeting chloroplast, mitochondrion, or ribosomal sequences in the genomic libraries), we also strongly recommend investigating the summary statistics of the contigs for which sequences were captured once the capture is done, by using the function *StatContigs.py* as indicated:

 ```
 user$: (orthoskim-env) ~/ORTHOSKIM-v.1.6/src/StatContigs.py --path /Working_directory/Mapping/ --taxa taxalist --mode [all,chloroplast,mitochondrion,nucrdna] > statistics_captured_contigs.log
 ```

 This function generates a table with, for each library and each genomic compartment (according to the `--mode`), the number of contigs assembled, along with the total reconstructed size and the mean coverage.
-By using the `--mode all`, the first three columns of the output table correspond to the chloroplast, the next three to the mitochondrion and the last three to the nucrdna.
+By using the `--mode all`, the first three columns of the output table correspond to the chloroplast, the next three to the mitochondrion, and the last three to the nucrdna.

-Here is an example of such table generating with `--mode chloroplast`:
+Here is an example of such a table generated with `--mode chloroplast`:

 ```
 head statistics_captured_contigs.log